-- 5 Minutes Warm-Up Exercise: You will need to spare five minutes for performing 15-30 jumping jacks and high knee run-ups to the net by running back and forth with short strides and by flicking your hip with heels as you run.
+- 5 Minutes Warm-Up Exercise: You will need to spare five minutes to perform 15-30 jumping jacks and high knee run-ups to the net by running back and forth with short strides and by flicking your hip with heels as you run.
 If you have time left, it is a good idea to hone your reflexes with a couple of Carioca steps in each direction and by taking brisk walks across the court.

 - 3 Minutes Table Movements And Footworks: The goal is to practice different movement patterns you will use on the court.
 You can start with shadow forehands and backend, which you can do with or without your racket.